Skip to main content

 Host your endpoint as an HTTP server

-Your endpoint URL must point to a running HTTP server route that can accept requests from Akapulu during live conversations.
+Your endpoint URL must point to a running HTTP server route that can accept POST requests from Akapulu during live conversations.

 • Use a valid https:// URL for production.